Home > Local News |

 Observers believe the forthcoming electoral situation necessitates the existence of free and impartial commission, without looking at the condition of equality between parties concerning the commission's members.

 However, they stress that a commission will embody dictatorship in case it is formed from one political party; wherein the law is not implemented due to the forgiveness of the commission belonging to a certain party and thus prevents the peaceful transfer of power.
+In a recent development, Joint Meeting Parties issued a statement in which the ruling party was held accountable for irresponsible and solitary acts that violate constitution and effective laws.
+The statement accused the ruling party of trying to form one-sided election commission.

 Head of Islah Party's Media Department Mohammed Qahtan noted the agreement of principles stipulates that both the Joint Meeting Parties and the General People Congress should approve a mechanism for selecting the judges as well as the criteria for naming the commission's members.